 The PS160 field is reserved.

-If the Sensing Polling Trigger frame, or the Sensing Threshold-based Reporting Trigger frame, or the Sensing Reporting Trigger frame is soliciting an EHT TB PPDU
+If the Sensing Reporting Trigger frame is soliciting an EHT TB PPDU

 The RU Allocation, SS Allocation/RA-RU Information, and PS160 fields are identical to the corresponding fields in the EHT variant User Infor field (9.3.1.22.5 (EHT variant User Info field).